 Currently concertmaster of the Blue Ridge Orchestra in Asheville, North Carolina, Scott's daughter Jennie Walker Brunner brightens up any room with her infectious dancing style of playing all kinds of fiddle tunes, including several of her own.
 A kind and patient teacher, Jennie holds a Music Education degree, three levels of Suzuki teacher-training,, experience with Lifeways and Waldorf Education, and is the director of a fiddle group called the Haw Creek Sweet Hots, in which her two beautiful and talented children are members.

-Aisha Ivey is currently working toward her doctorate in music education at Florida State University.
+Aisha Ivey recently achieved her doctorate in Music Education at Florida State University.
 A champion fiddler, Aisha has won the Southeastern United States Scottish Fiddle Championship for ten years in a row and has also won awards and ribbons for her Irish, Old-Time, and Scandinavian fiddling.
 She offers classes in all these styles, as well as Middle Eastern, at our workshops.
 Aisha's kindred Sparrow Music Camp, exploring traditional music and dance, happens twice yearly at O'Leno State Park in High Springs, Florida.

 Alexander Ezerman comes from a family where the cello runs four generations deep, including two former associate principals of the Philadelphia Orchestra.
 He is on the faculty at the University of North Carolina in Greensboro, and in the summer at Green Mountain Chamber Music Festival in Burlington Vermont.
 A prize winner in national and international competitions, Alex's primary mentors include Timothy Eddy, Norman Fischer, David Wells and his grandmother Elsa Hilger.
 Dr. Ezerman serves as faculty, along with Linda Minke, for Scott Walker's Beltane Cello Workshop in Greensboro, North Carolina.